AllYarnsAreBeautiful/ayab-manual/docs/pattern_image_creation.md

 ## How to determine your gauge and compensate for elongation

-If you want to create fabrics with exact dimensions and compensate for the fact that stitches are usually higher than wide, you should determine your gauge first:
+If you want to create fabrics with exact dimensions and compensate for the fact that stitches are usually wider than high, you must first determine your gauge:
 Choose your yarn and make a gauge swatch with it on your knitting machine (a small test fabric produced with the same settings as used for the final product).
 Determine the gauge (x = number of stitches per mm, y = number of rows per mm).

-If the desired width (W) and hight (H) of the fabric or shape you want to create is given, calculate the required number of stitches (s) according to formula 1):
+If the desired width (W) and height (H) of the fabric or shape you want to create is given, calculate the required number of stitches (s) according to formula 1):

 s = x * W ,